Why should you care about Machine Learning? What impact will it have on your personal life, business or community?

 Supervised machine learning

-Under supervised machine learning, your data is labelled so that your algorithm can learn from it.
+Under supervised machine learning, your data is labeled so that your algorithm can learn from it.
 On one hand, you have the input variables and, on the other, you have a corresponding output variable.

 For your algorithm to master the relationship between both sets of variables, you have to create a mapping function.
 Once the algorithm learns this mapping function, it will then be able to make accurate predictions on its own in the future.